 Online relationships • R20 that people sometimes behave differently online, including by pretending to be someone they are not.
 R21 that the same principles apply to online relationships as to faceto-face relationships, including the importance of respect for others online including when we are anonymous.
 R22 the rules and principles for keeping safe online, how to recognise risks, harmful content and contact, and how to report them.
 R23 how to critically consider their online friendships and sources of information including awareness of the risks associated with people they have never met.
-All of these aspects are covered in lessons within the Puzzles Relationships Changing Me Celebrating Difference • R24 how information and data is shared and used online.
-Being safe • R25what sorts of boundaries are appropriate in friendships with peers and others (including in a digital context). covered in lessons within the • R26 about the concept of privacy and the implications of it for both children and adults; including that it is not always right to keep secrets if they relate to being safe.
-Puzzles Relationships • R27 that each person's body belongs to them, and the differences between appropriate and inappropriate or unsafe physical, and other, contact.
-Changing MeCelebrating Difference • R28 how to respond safely and appropriately to adults they may encounter (in all contexts, including online) whom they do not know. • R29 how to recognise and report feelings of being unsafe or feeling bad about any adult. • R30 how to ask for advice or help for themselves or others, and to keep trying until they are heard,
+R24 how information and data is shared and used online.
+All of these aspects are covered in lessons within the Puzzles Relationships Changing Me Celebrating Difference Being safe • R24 now miorination and data is shared and used online.
+R25 what sorts of boundaries are appropriate in friendships with peers and others (including in a digital context).
+R26 about the concept of privacy and the implications of it for both children and adults; including that it is not always right to keep secrets if they relate to being safe.
+R27 that each person's body belongs to them, and the differences between appropriate and inappropriate or unsafe physical, and other, contact.
+R28 how to respond safely and appropriately to adults they may encounter (in all contexts, including online) whom they do not know.
+R29 how to recognise and report feelings of being unsafe or feeling bad about any adult.
+R30 how to ask for advice or help for themselves or others, and to keep trying until they are heard, covered in lessons within the Puzzles